catespinosa/100-days-of-code/log.md

 I also worked on changing my dance project's CSS.
 Started with the header color and added 2 background images to the same element for the first time.
 I didn't know you could add different images as backgrounds.

-**Thoughts**: Still not happy with the design and starting to feel like I'm not good enough and like I'm just doing thing the "old" way I know how and it sucks.
+**Thoughts**: Still not happy with the design and starting to feel like I'm not good enough and like I'm just doing thing the "old" way I know how to and start bringing myself down.

 **Link to work:**